 Sustainable transportation systems are vital to modern societies.
-Demand for and use of our highway, public transportation, freight, rail, air, and water transportation networks are influenced by globalization of the economy, development of healthy economic mega-regions, lifestyle choices, and societal affluence.
+Demand for and use of our highway, public transportation, freight, rail, air, and water transportation networks are influenced by globalization of the economy, development of healthy economic mega-regions, infrastructure capacity, safety, lifestyle choices, and societal affluence.
 Concerns about their sustainability arise from our reliance on fossil fuels and rising transportation costs, vehicle emissions, impacts on land use, and the performance of aging infrastructure.

 The certificate in transportation management and policy (TMP) was created to satisfy the demand for transportation professionals who understand multiple dimensions of transportation management and planning, enabling them to make choices leading to more environmentally and socially sustainable transportation systems now and in the future.